redox-os/rfcs/text/0000-mem-fdtbl.md

 # Detailed design
 [design]: #detailed-design

-Each context on Redox, currently has a file table, containing file descriptors, which themselves contain counted references to _file descriptions_.
+Each context on Redox currently has a file table containing file descriptors, which themselves contain counted references to _file descriptions_.
 Hereinafter, _capabilities_ and _file descriptors_ are synonymous.
 This RFC
 only affects how descriptors are handled; descriptions are currently internal